 The Reference & Information Literacy department is the primary information center for Fogler Library, and is located on the first floor.
-We staff a physical Help Desk, and you can find the hours listed here.
+We staff a physical Help Desk, as well as provide assistance through chat, email, and phone.
+You can find the hours listed here.

 Librarians in the department have subject expertise in the humanities, the social sciences, engineering, and the natural, health, and physical sciences.
 The subject librarians work to develop our collections in their specialized areas, as well as provide individual and course-related instruction in identifying and using appropriate information resources.

 Every department has a subject librarian, who is available for one-to-one, or small group, research assistance.
 Students, faculty and staff are encouraged to make appointments with their subject librarians.
 We look forward to working with you!

 Faculty can contact their subject librarian to provide instruction for the particular research needs of their classes.
 This can be an in-person class or Zoom-based, and/or include a tailored Web-based course guide.
 Below is a link to the Course Guides currently in use.
 Please contact your Subject Librarian if you'd like to arrange for library instruction.
 If you are teaching a general course, and would like an information literacy component, contact Nancy Lewis.